NYHolzer/nyh-blog/src/pages/codingbytes/thecomponentscript.md

 ## A Fenced Playground for Your Creativity

-Component scripts reside within a special code fence, creating a safe haven for your creativity.
+Component scripts reside within a special **code fence**, creating a safe haven for your creativity.
 What happens within this fence stays within this fence.
 It's like a secret code chamber where you can experiment with interactivity, data fetching, and custom logic without exposing any sensitive code to your users' browsers.

 ## Benefits Galore: